tetracorp/k240/docs/_posts/2014-03-14-largest-colony.md

 blueprint tech, the same colony could be built with Solar Generators for 368,500 CR and 92 buildings.

-Either way, we don't need any Radiation Filters (10+ Medical Centres will treat 100% Radiation).
+Either way, we don't need any Decontamination Filters (10+ Medical Centres will treat 100% Radiation).
 The colony will grow to maximum capacity within about 6,500 days, at which point it will be earning 4,000 CR per day from an undocumented game mechanic that pays you 2 credits per citizen and 100 per colony per day.

 But there's still room.